Advice to Reduce the Likelihood of a Winter-Weather Loss

 Research and analysis conducted by our Claims and Risk Management teams yielded four common factors influencing winter-weather losses and uncovered valuable insights that can help you be more proactive about preventing these risks.

 An unoccupied home.
-Members who were away from home for an extended period of time during a loss experienced more than 4X the amount of damage from burst pipes.
+Members who were away from home for an extended period of time during a loss experienced more than 3X the amount of damage from burst pipes.
 For members with multiple homes, PURE saw a substantially higher frequency and amount of damage in secondary homes.
-The five largest burst pipe claims averaged $1.47 million.
+The five largest burst pipe claims in 2019 averaged $1.8 million.
 In each case, the home was unoccupied.

 Recommendation: Install a leak detection and emergency water shut-off system to limit the damage caused to your home while you’re away.
 These devices (such as Leak Defense System) detect abnormalities in your pipes’ water flow and automatically shut off your water supply in such an event.
 Smart thermostats like Nest allow you to manage the temperature of your home remotely and alert you of a drastic temperature change.
 Members who have experienced a covered loss greater than $10,000 have taken advantage of our Loss Prevention Allowance of $2,500 to install these detection devices, reducing the likelihood that a similar loss should reoccur.

 The following is an example of the damage caused when water runs undetected:

 While a PURE member was away on vacation, their alarm system alerted them to movement within the home.
 When the police department responded, they saw no signs of a break-in.
 When a family member inspected the home, however, they discovered a burst pipe.
 Four burst pipes in the attic had allowed water to run for more than 24 hours and leak onto each floor of the home.
 The damages resulted in a loss of over $1 million.